Birmingham Irish Association News Blog & Social Media ..

 Twitter feed error!

 Apologies!
-A recent change by Twitter (now 'X') is preventing our Twitter feed correctly displaying in the panel below.
+A recent change by Twitter may prevent our Twitter feed (now 'X') from displaying in the panel below.

-Please Note: You can still view our account and tweets if you have a Twitter account and are logged-in.
+Please Note: You can still view our account and tweets if you have an 'X' account and are logged-in.

 It is currently unclear just how long this change will be in force.